sous-chefs/lvm/README.md

 )
 ```

-Depend on `lvm` in any cookbook that uses its LWRP:
+Depend on `lvm` in any cookbook that uses its Resources/Providers:

 ```ruby
 # other_cookbook/metadata.rb